 Improved microphone quality

-We should see better microphone quality from the Beats Fit Pro 2, compared to the Fit Pro.
-This is an easy area of improvement.
-We saw a significant increase in microphone quality from the Studio Buds to the Studio Buds Plus — particularly when blocking out background noise.
+I hope to see better microphone quality from the Beats Fit Pro 2 compared to the Fit Pro, especially since this is an easy area of improvement.
+I saw a significant increase in microphone quality from the Studio Buds to the Studio Buds Plus — particularly when blocking background noise.

 Listen to our Beats Fit Pro mic demos to get an idea of baseline mic performance from the Fit Pro 2.
 I found the Fit Pro worked well for conference calls, but when I tried to take a call outside, the person on the other end could hear a lot of background noise.